Yu Youren: Post Xinhai Revolution

 In 1912, Yu Youren was nominated to the post of Deputy Minister of Transportation and Communication, but less than three months later was forced to resign along with Sun Yat-sen's government.
 After Yuan Shikai took control of the government and the Min Li Bao was shut down, Yu was placed on the wanted list by Yuan Shikai's government.
 In 1918, Yu returned to his native Shaanxi Province, where he became commander of forces responsible for revolutionary activities in the northwest.
 In 1922, his post as commander was disbanded and he returned to Shanghai where he established Shanghai University along with Ye Chucang and assumed the post as president of the school.
 In 1925, he was ordered to organize along with Wu Zhihui, Wang Jingwei, and others the political affairs committee to handle party affairs.
 In 1927, Yu became a standing member of the Nationalist government committee.
 In the following year, he was also appointed as the Director of Audit.
 In 1932, Yu assumed the post of Director of the Control Yuan.

 In 1936, Yu collected examples of Chinese characters and compiled them into the Thousand character essay in Standard Cursive Script as the book Standard Cursive Script, the first edition of which was published.
 Yu also donated his entire collection of more than three hundred rubbings from stele to the Xi'an Forest of Stele Museum.

 In 1941, along with other members of the art and cultural world, Yu took the initiative to name the fifth day of the fifth lunar month as Poets' Day.
 Yu also met the modern painting master Zhang Daqian at Dunhuang in Northwest China and came to realize the amount of destruction that had occurred to the art and cultural heritage at Dunhuang.
 After returning to the government headquarters in Chongqing, he immediately proposed that a Dunhuang Art Academy be established.

 Following the loss of Mainland China to Communist forces in 1949, Yu followed the Chinese Nationalist government to the island of Taiwan, which the Chinese government took from Japan at the end of World War II in 1945, at the age of 71.

-In Taiwan
+In the Republic of China after exile

 In 1950, after the establishment of the Kuomintang (Chinese Nationalist Party) committee, Yu became a member of its review committee.
 In 1956, Yu received the first National Literary Award presented by the Ministry of Education.
-In arranging his diaries in 1962, Yu wrote poetry revealing pain at not being able to return to his hometown in Shensi.
+In arranging his diaries in 1962, Yu wrote poetry revealing pain at not being able to return to his hometown in Shaanxi.
 Yu died from pneumonia in 1964 at Taipei Veterans General Hospital and in 1967 his remains were interred at Datun Mountain in Taipei's Yangmingshan National Park.
 In 1966 a large bronze statue of Yu Youren was placed at the summit of Yushan.
 The statue remained there until 1996 when it was cut down and thrown into a ravine by Taiwan independence activists.